 How much is the cost of wisdom teeth removal?

 As of 2023, our costs range from $250 to $750 per tooth for surgical wisdom teeth removal .
 This includes the cost of local anesthesia and following visits.
-On average, the patient can expect to spend about $1,600 for four wisdom teeth removal .
+On average, for an easy case the patient can expect to spend starting at $1,600 for four wisdom teeth removal.
 The cost depends on the nature of surgical extraction.
 Intravenous (IV) sedation is available with any single tooth and multiple wisdom teeth removals.

 Many dental insurance companies cover part or all of the cost of wisdom teeth removal.
 The average insurance cover about $1,500 for the cost of wisdom teeth removal.
 If you are without insurance (no insurance) we have payment plans available that should work within your budget.